 Next year I have decided I’m going to go away alone.
 Time is your most valuable currency, use it wisely.
-Learn to be comfortable with yourself, try something new, tick things off your mental bucket list.
+Learning to be comfortable with yourself, try something new, ticking things off your mental bucket list.
 I am compiling a list of mini-milestones of things I want to do over the next few years.
-Once you break things down, it doesn’t seem to be so scary.
+Once you break things down, it doesn’t seem so scary.

 I think this post was inspired by the fact that I am currently on a break between Netflix shows, having just finished watched 131 episodes of Pretty Little Liars in under two weeks.
 Unhealthy, I know, but it was a nice little distraction as I’d been stuck in a rut for a few weeks as summer was coming to an end.